-All trains will be through services from Tweedbank to Edinburgh Waverley, calling intermediately at Galashiels, Stow, Gorebridge, Newtongrange, Eskbank, Shawfair, Newcraighall and Brunstane.
+All trains will be through services from Tweedbank to Edinburgh Waverley, calling intermediately at Galashiels, Stow (just over half the trains will call here), Gorebridge, Newtongrange, Eskbank, Shawfair, Newcraighall and Brunstane.
 Journey times will be:

 For travellers from Hawick, Selkirk and other Borders towns not directly served by the railway there will be a well-designed bus-rail interchange point at Galashiels station.

 These improved journey times will mean a much faster journey time than by car in the peak hours and than by bus throughout the day.
 Trains will also have toilets, space for bikes and wheelchairs – and will give you the opportunity to get up and stretch your legs.